WorkflowsCI/prose-test/.github/ISSUE_TEMPLATE/Epic/A-simple-task.md

 - [ ] Is there content that contains audio?
 If yes, are there viewable text-based alternatives?
 - [ ] Are there collections of repeating content we can add skip links too?
+- [ ] Is there content revealed only on hover?
+Can it be displayed another way?
+Or is there an existing pattern that shows how to access it with a keyboard?
 - [ ] Are there any pop-ups, overlays, or notifications that will impact the user workflow, and where the path of the focus indicator needs planning?